cybercodesage/simple-prompt-generator/README.md

     - `--move-generated`: If this argument is passed, the template files will be moved to the `./generated_templates` directory after prompt generation.
     - `--prompt-count-multiplier`: This argument specifies the multiplier for the number of prompts generated.
 It accepts a positive integer value and defaults to `1` if not specified.
     - `--max-prompt-count`: Maximum prompt count per output prompt file.
 The output files are splited if total number of prompts exceeds this number.
 It accepts a positive integer value and defaults to `1000` if not specified.
+    - `--shuffled`: Its defualt value is None.
+If set in command line without any paramaters (positive integers) as `--shuffled` its default value is set to 1 otherwise the parameter is used as its value (`--shuffled n` means its value n).
+It generates n more prompts following the original prompt which are shuffled by using parts of the original prompt splitted by commas (,).
+The shuffled prompts are not calculated as new prompts therefore the prompt count may exceed `max-prompt-count` in a prompt file.
+That is, if 700 prompts is generated and `--shuffled 3` is used with `--max-prompt-count 500`, each prompt file contains 1500 prompts not 500.

 ## Examples